Digital Literacy Initiative for Vulnerable Women in Armenia

 Behavioral factors

-We also observed that many beneficiaries feel anxious about new technologies and worry about making mistakes or appearing incompetent in front of others.
-However, after a few courses, this feeling faded when beneficiaries realized that almost everyone has the same difficulties harnessing new skills.
+We also observed that many beneficiaries feel anxious about new technologies, worrying about making mistakes or appearing incompetent in front of others.
+However, after a few courses, this feeling faded when beneficiaries realized that almost everyone faces the same challenges in acquiring new skills.
 The indifference and lack of motivation hinge on the absence of an immediate gain.

 The fact that the advantages of such competencies are not immediately tangible or don't instantly generate income often leads to a passive behavioral attitude.
 However, one of the interviewees confessed that owing to her new digital competencies, she earned more respect among colleagues at the workplace.

-“When at the workplace, I told them that I could help them easily calculate percentages with Excel.
-At first, everyone looked at me surprised.
+"When at the workplace, I told them that I could help them easily calculate percentages with Excel.
+At first, everyone looked at me, surprised.
 Once it was done, they were all very respectful.
-Of course, I didn't tell them I was taking digital literacy courses to avoid negative comments, such as 'You have three children, but still, you are on school benches.'
-However, I am very happy that I can do simple but useful things.”Interview Extract: War widow, 37 years old, mother of three children - Program beneficiary, IGA: Calf breeding, Armavir region, Armenia
+Of course, I didn't tell them I was taking digital literacy courses to avoid negative comments, such as 'You have three children, but still, you are in school.'
+However, I am very happy that I can do simple but useful things."Interview Extract: War widow, 37 years old, mother of three children - Program beneficiary, IGA: Calf breeding, Armavir region, Armenia

 Ignorance of foreign languages impedes adult beneficiaries' swift learning progress.
-They remain extremely timid and don’t dare ask aloud for specific technical terms they don't understand all at once.
-They prefer keeping silent rather than revealing their lack of comprehension.
+They remain extremely timid and don't dare ask aloud for specific technical terms they don't understand all at once.
+They prefer to remain silent rather than reveal their lack of comprehension.
 This forces the trainer to intuitively identify knowledge gaps and address them, often without explicit feedback from the participants.

 "When I am home, I try to practice all I learned during the course, and when I see that I am stuck, I try to find solutions on YouTube.
 However, the best courses are in English, and I am not at ease with foreign languages, so I wait until the next course to ask for help."Interview Extract: Refugee woman, 35 years old, mother of three children - Program beneficiary, VT: Cosmetology, Yerevan, Armenia